 Social media platforms are getting better and better at removing fake profiles and accounts.
 But they are not 100% successful by any stretch of the imagination.
 We should all be more skeptical of what we see on these websites.
 Muncaster from ESET suggests 10 ways to spot scammers:

-2. Gift Offers: Beware of accounts that offer you gifts and/or cash - perhaps in exchange for completing one s.
+- Gift Offers: Beware of accounts that offer you gifts and/or cash – perhaps in exchange for completing a survey.
 They may impersonate a big name brand to do this.
 They just want your personal information.

-4. Unrelated comments: If an account leaves comments on that are not related to this post, it is very likely that this is a fake account.
+- Unrelated comments: If an account leaves comments on your posts that are not related to that particular post, it is most likely a fake account.

 How to report fake profiles